 - Always ensure that you fill from or drain to a large stable container.
 The container must also be of sufficient volume to easily accommodate all of the drained fluid.
-If you use a small container you must support the container and tube during the fill or drain. - Always use the tube supplied with the instrument. - Always wear chemical protective clothing, protective goggles, respirator, rubber gloves, and all other necessary personal protective equipment, when handling the reagents.
+If you use a small container you must support the container and tube during the fill or drain. - Ensure you use the correct size paraffin drain tube to avoid paraffin leakage. - Always wear chemical protective clothing, protective goggles, respirator, rubber gloves, and all other necessary personal protective equipment, when handling the reagents.
 Reagents used for tissue processing can be both toxic and/or flammable.

-The instrument runs with a missing reagent bottles or with a loose or missing reagent bottle caps.
+The instrument runs with missing reagent bottles or with loose or missing reagent bottle caps.